onedusk/lowkey/README.md

 - Additional scaffolding commands (`summary`, `log`, etc.) live under `cmd/` and will evolve alongside product requirements.

+## Event Types

+Lowkey tracks the following types of filesystem events:

+- **CREATE** - A new file or directory is created
+- **MODIFY** - An existing file's content or metadata has changed
+- **DELETE** - A file or directory is removed from the filesystem
+- **RENAME** - A file or directory is renamed or moved to a new location

 ## Configuration & State

 - **Ignore rules** – Place glob patterns in `.lowkey`; they are tokenised and